Where to stay in Cornwall: Sea, Sand and (Hopefully) Some Sun

 If all you want from your holiday is pasties, look no further than Cornwall.
 It’s basically the only thing going for the place.
 We jest.
 Rugged coastlines, an enviable food scene and enough attractions to keep the most energetic of tourists happy as a pig in the proverbial, mean the question of where to stay in Cornwall is easy to answer.
 Alongside the Eden Project, Bodmin Moors and the art scene of St Ives, there are plenty of quieter spots to kick back and pretend other humans don’t exist.
-If you’re unsure which is the best area to stay in Cornwall, do not fear, we’ve done a hell a lot of hard work (and eaten truckloads of pasties) and lined them all up for you.
-We've even got a separate guide on where to stay with family.
-Oh, you’re welcome.
+If you’re unsure which is the best area to stay in Cornwall, do not fear, here at Plum Guide we’ve done a hell a lot of hard work (and eaten truckloads of pasties) and lined them all up for you.

 It’s not all Rick Stein here, though you will find four (yes, four - cheers Rick) of his restaurants here.
 Foodies have long been coming for the Michelin stars of Paul Ainsworth at No.6 and salty chips with a pint at the harbour.
 Both equally good.
 This is a quintessential English seaside town, so grab yourself an ice cream cone and dig your toes in the (beautiful) sand.
 If you’re a food-obsessed

 Rick Stein lover visitor and are unsure where to stay in Cornwall, Padstow tops the list.